 - 1. The Faculty Board sees to the proper publication of this regulation, of the Rules and Regulations that have been determined by the Board of Examiners, and also of any changes in these, by, for example, placing a notice on the Faculty website/ the student portal/AskPsy.nl. - 2.
-Interested persons can obtain a copy of the documents referred to in paragraph 1 from the secretariat of the Board of Examiners.
+Interested persons can obtain a copy of the documents referred to in paragraph 1 from the education office.